 Others may have to wear a retainer to maintain alignment and close any gaps that are between the teeth.
 Retainers may be worn for a longer period of time in order to close the spaces and then keep the gaps closed by holding the teeth in proper place.

 No matter if you wear a retainer following braces or for correction of gaps between the teeth, since retainers can be removed, it can be difficult to remember to put them back in the mouth.
 This may be especially true for individuals that only need to wear their retainers at night.
 As a result of only nightly wear of a retainer, after a few days, if the retainer has been forgotten to be worn whenever it is put back in the retainer may feel sore, tight or even hurt to some extent.
 This feeling is usually a result of pressure and this kind of discomfort tends to go away once the retainer is worn regularly again.
 If discomfort does not go away after regular wear of the retainer, it is best to contact your dental professional.

 What is the purpose of a retainer?

-The main goal of a retainer is to keep your teeth straight after you’ve undergone orthodontic treatment.
+The main goal of a retainer is to keep your teeth straight after you’ve undergone orthodontic treatment in Richmond, VA.
 Since your teeth are used to shifting even after you remove your braces, a retainer will keep them in the proper position so you can keep the smile you’ve worked so hard to achieve.